Podiatrists, also known as doctors of podiatric medicine (DPMs), diagnose and treat disorders, diseases, and injuries of the foot and lower leg.

 - American Podiatric Medical Association

-- This web page discusses foot health, appropriate footwear, diabetes, heel pain, arthritis, as well as foot skeletal structure and other topics.
+- On this website, you can find information about foot health, appropriate footwear, diabetes, heel pain, arthritis, as well as foot skeletal structure and other topics.

 - American Academy of Podiatric Sports Medicine